With wasp nest season fast approaching we answer Frequently Asked Questions about these flying pests!

 Yes, if you continue to see activity (from exactly the same point, or very close by), after 3-4 days of the treatment you can contact us to arrange a revisit.
 Re-treatment of the same nest is free of charge.

-The revisit can be requested after 4 days, but must be taken up within four weeks of the original treatment.
+The retreatment can be scheduled after 4 days, but must be undertaken within four weeks of the original treatment.

 After this period any new activity will be considered an additional nest and will be chargeable.